telekom-mms/sectpmctl/README.md

 It is recommended to only have one LUKS slot in use, which is mostly slot 0. sectpmctl will additionally use slot 5 to store the TPM key.

+You can easily test the installation with virt-manager on a Ubuntu 22.04 host and a Ubuntu 22.04 guest.
+When creating a new VM you need to configure the VM before it starts automatically.
+In the overview select 'OVMF_CODE_4M.secboot.fd' as firmware and then add a new 'TPM emulated TIS 2.0'device.
+After installation of Ubuntu you can start installing sectpmctl.

 ## Build and install tpmsbsigntool

 ```